 - Verify all documents necessary are in court file (Fla.
 Stat. §§61.052(7), (8); 61.21(4); Fla.
 Fam.
 L.R.P.
 12.285(d)(j)

 - Bring a proposed final judgment with all email addresses listed on it, or provide self-addressed stamped envelopes for each party.
 Judge Ticktin's Judicial Assistant will e-serve all orders, or mail to parties using envelopes provided to the Court.
+Please remember to leave a 3X3" space on the top-right-hand corner of the Final Judgment for recording purpose.
+The Clerk will not docket or record your Final Judgment without this space.

 - Bring Income Withholding Order, if needed.